mukeshpilaniya/blog/_posts/Golang/2022-08-10-Array-Slice-And-Map-in-Golang.md

         - The strength of a map is its ability to retrieve data quickly based on the key.
 A key works like an index, pointing to the value you associate with that key.
+        - Maps are unordered collections, and there’s no way to predict the order in which the key/value pairs will be returned, this is because a map is implemented using a hash table.
+    - Creating and Initializing
+        -  You can use the builtin function make, or you can use a map literal.
+        - Declaring a map
+            `var mp map[string]int`
+        - Declaring and Initializing a map using make
+            `mp := make(map[string]int)`
+        - Delcaring and Initializing a map using literal
+            `mp := map[string]string{"Red": "#da1337", "Orange": "#e95a22"}`
+        -  Slices, functions, and struct types that contain slices can’t be used as map keys.
+            `dict := map[[]string]int{}` // compiler error
+        - There’s nothing stopping you from using a slice as a map value.
+            `dict := map[int][]string{}`